symfony/panther/README.md

 Unlike testing and web scraping libraries you're used to, Panthère:

 * executes the JavaScript code contained in webpages
-* supports all everything that Chrome (or Firefox) implements
+* supports everything that Chrome (or Firefox) implements
-* can take screenshots
+* allows screenshots taking
 * can wait for the appearance of elements loaded asynchronously
 * lets you run your own JS code or XPath queries in the context of the loaded page
 * supports custom [Selenium server](https://www.seleniumhq.org) installations